 A rootkit can rename processes to disguise running malware as regular programs.
 It can also restart malicious programs if you or a utility kills one off.
 Although the rootkit resides in the operating system, it may coordinate browser hijacking systems to prevent you from searching the web for a solution to the symptoms your computer is displaying.
 It can also redirect you away from the websites of anti-malware producers.

 Rootkits can be so successful at defending themselves and their associated malware that sometimes, the only way to get rid of one is to reinstall the operating system.
-If you are faced with getting rid of a rootkit virus, take a look at The best free rootkit removal, detection and scanner programs.
+If you are faced with getting rid of a rootkit virus, take a look at the best free rootkit removal and detection programs.

 The purpose of spyware is to steal your data and report on your activities.
 There are many different types of spyware programs and they don’t just infect computers, phones, and tablets.

 One type of spyware, called a RAM scraper, specializes in infecting electronic point of sales devices, which means store cash registers.
 The RAM scraper harvests the payment details of customers as it rests fleetingly in the storage of the machine.